Integers

 Most of the notations allow adding underscores (_

-- Representations in strings, as seen in nano-tons case.
+- Representations in strings, as seen in the nano-tons case.

-Additionally, several underscores in a row as in , or trailing underscores as in are not allowed.
+Additionally, consecutive underscores, as in , or trailing underscores, as in , are not allowed.

 Decimal

-Most common and most used way of representing numbers, using the decimal numeral system:
+The most common and widely used way of representing numbers is using the decimal numeral system:

 You can use underscores (_